back arrow icon

 Schedule a free consultation

-Depending on your entity:
+Depending on your entity type:

-• C-Corp: File Form 1120, check the “final return” box.
+• C-Corp: File Form 1120 and mark the “final return” box.

 • LLC (partnership): File Form 1065 and deliver final Schedule K-1s to each partner.